andreachristine303/ClaytonsClinch/README.md

 # ClaytonsClinch

-Final project for Code Louisville
+Andrea Nale's final project for Code Louisville

+The picks.html, picks.css, and the picks.js should complete all the requirements for Code Louisville.

+Thank you for this opportunity